French is a beautiful language. Do you speak French ?

 pas plus mal – literally “not more bad” or “it wouldn’t be worse” (my husband often says this in English, using the direct translation), meaning “a good idea”, ie “c’est pas plus mal si on va a la plage ” – sort-of, yes, we might just as well go to the beach.
 Note: correctly written this should be “ce n’est pas…” though few would in fact actually say it like that

 ca etait ? – was that OK?
-The waitor would ask you this as he clears away your plates, for example
+The waiter would ask you this as he clears away your plates, for example

 baisser les bras – to give up, throw the towel in